CodeYourFuture/syllabus-archive/react/week-20/lesson.md

 What other approaches can we take?

 The solution that React provides for us is called *state*.
 It allows a component to "remember" some variables.
-Let's take a look at how we could rewrite the counter with React state.
+Let's take a look at how we could rewrite the counter with React *state*.

 Let's start over and get rid of the global variables. **Generally having global variables is a bad idea**, since it is very easy to create a bug which affects the whole application.